 Martin recognized that getting the diverse user base on board with a process change like this was a significant challenge to the project.
 Therefore, intuitive ease of use was a crucial requirement for an MFA system.
 Since AmeriGas also had a small IT staff with limited experience integrating third-party solutions to their internal apps, MFA success depended on being easy to implement, roll out and administer at scale.

 Enabling broad self-service functionality for users, minimizing the impact on finite IT resources, was also critical.
-The solution had to integrate easily with AmeriGas’ broad range of systems, including Cisco AnyConnect VPN, F5 security gateway, Active Directory, ADFS, SailPoint IdentityNow, SAP SuccessFactors, Microsoft Dynamics and Microsoft Office 365.
+The solution had to integrate easily with AmeriGas’ broad range of systems, including Cisco AnyConnect VPN, F5 security gateway, Microsoft Entra ID, ADFS, SailPoint IdentityNow, SAP SuccessFactors, Microsoft Dynamics and Microsoft Office 365.

 AmeriGas compared several different MFA solutions, including Duo, RSA and Ping.
 Martin said Duo easily won the evaluation, citing Duo’s flexibility, ease of deployment and superior user experience.
 “In terms of being actually usable on a daily basis, Duo was clearly superior,” said Martin.
 AmeriGas expanded their implementation of Duo to encompass their entire user base, deploying to both internal employees and external contractors.
 Users were also granted the option to use their own devices for access.
 AmeriGas’ small IT staff was able to quickly and easily integrate Duo to all their on-premise and cloud applications and roll it out to their users.